unifly3582/flutter-whitelabel-template/README.md

 8. If `OrderConfirmationPage` is implemented, verify it displays correctly with the order ID.
 9. Test Firestore security rules by attempting (e.g., through browser console or another tool if possible) to read/write orders that don't belong to the logged-in user, or to create an order with an incorrect `userId`.
 These attempts should fail.

+### 3.3.
+User Profile & Order History Page

+A new page has been added to allow logged-in users to view their basic profile information and their past order history.

+*   **Implemented In:**
+    *   `src/pages/ProfilePage.jsx`:
+        *   Fetches orders from the `orders` Firestore collection specifically for the `currentUser.uid`.
+        *   The query filters by `userId` and orders results by `createdAt` timestamp in descending order.
+        *   Displays basic user information (phone number, email if available, UID).
+        *   Lists the fetched orders in a table format, showing Order ID, Date, Status, and Total Amount (if available in order data).
+        *   Includes loading states and error handling for the order fetching process.
+    *   `src/App.jsx`:
+        *   A new route `/profile` has been added.
+        *   This route is protected using `ProtectedRoute` and uses `PageLayout` to include the Navbar.
+    *   `src/components/layout/Navbar.jsx`:
+        *   A "My Profile" link is added to the navbar, visible only to authenticated users, leading to the `/profile` page.
+*   **Firestore Interaction:**
+    *   **Query:** Makes a Firestore query to `orders` collection: `query(collection(db, 'orders'), where('userId', '==', currentUser.uid), orderBy('createdAt', 'desc'))`.
+    *   **Index Requirement:** This type of query (filtering on one field, ordering on another) requires a composite index in Firestore.
+        *   **Action during setup/testing:** If Firestore throws an error in the browser console stating "The query requires an index..." it will provide a direct link to create the necessary composite index (e.g., on `orders` collection for fields `userId ASC, createdAt DESC`).
+The developer/admin must create this index via the Firebase Console for the page to function correctly.
+The `firestore.indexes.json` file can be updated if you want to include this index definition in your template for future deployments, but index creation via console link is usually straightforward for initial setup.
+    *   **Security Rules:** The existing Firestore security rules for the `orders` collection (`allow read: if request.auth != null && resource.data.userId == request.auth.uid;`) already permit users to read their own orders.

+**How to Test User Profile & Order History:**
+1. Ensure you are logged in.
+2. (If first time testing this feature) Place one or more orders through the Checkout page.
+3. Click the "My Profile" link in the Navbar.
+4. Verify that the Profile page loads and displays your correct user information.
+5. Verify that your previously placed orders are listed in the table.
+Check if the displayed information (Order ID, Date, Status) is accurate.
+6. (If no orders placed) Verify that a "You haven't placed any orders yet." message is shown.
+7. If you encounter a Firestore error about a missing index, use the link provided in the browser console error message to create the composite index in your Firebase project's Firestore settings.
+After the index is built (a few minutes), refresh the Profile page.
+8. Log out and attempt to access `/profile` directly.
+You should be redirected to `/login`.

 ## Client Deployment Checklist

 This checklist outlines the essential steps to configure and deploy a new, customized instance of this whitelabel application for a specific client.